MariaPdg/image-autoencoding/README.md

   Flags:
   * ``` -o [user_path]``` user path to save the results
   * ``` -l [path to logs]``` path to save logs

+5. The results will be saved in the folder: ```../[save_training_results]/vae/```

 ## Solution description

+* Variational autoencoder (VAE) [3] is a generative model widely used in image reconstruction and generation tasks.
+  It provides a more efficient way (e.g. in comparison to a standard autoencoder, PCA) to solve the dimensionality reduction problem for high dimensional data (e.g. text, images).

 * A disadvantage of a simple autoencoder is its discrete latent space.
 As a result, there are some points which the autoencoder can not reconstruct.

-* Variational autoencoder (VAE) [3] allows overcoming this problem.
-VAE is a generative model widely used in image reconstruction and generation tasks.
-  It provides a more efficient way (e.g. in comparison to PCA) to solve the dimensionality reduction problem for high dimensional data (e.g. text, images).
+  VAE allows overcoming this problem.

 * VAE provides a continuous latent space due to KL divergence, which matches a prior normal distribution and a predicted encoder distribution (an approximate posterior).